2015 Burkina Faso coup attempt: Aftermath

 Members of the RSP were reassigned elsewhere in the military following the RSP's dissolution, and the government announced on 7 October that about 30 members of the RSP, out of a total of about 1,300, had not showed up for their new assignments.
 They were therefore "presumed guilty" and deemed "at large".
 Another politician, CDP Vice-President Achille Tapsoba, was arrested on 8 October.

 Colonel Sita Sangare, the Director of Military Justice, stated on 16 October that 23 people had been charged with various crimes in connection with the coup.
 Diendéré was charged with 11 crimes, including "crimes against humanity", and Bassolé was charged with six.
 Sangare said that defendants convicted of murder could potentially be executed.
 He also said that Fatou Diendéré, a CDP politician married to General Diendéré, would face trial as well if she was found, although she was thought to have left the country.

 CDP President Eddie Komboïgo—who, like Bassolé, had been barred from standing as a presidential candidate—stayed in the United States after the failure of the coup, but he was arrested on 22 January 2016 upon returning to Burkina Faso.
 Komboïgo and Diendéré's daughter-in-law Fatoumata Thérèse Diawara were released on 30 May 2016, although the charges against them remained in place.
 Léonce Koné, the last CDP leader still being held, was granted provisional release on 20 July 2016.

+In December 2024, the government declared an amnesty for people convicted for participating in the coup attempt.